Dungeness Dry Year Leasing Program - FAQs

 Applicants for the 2019 program will be notified if applications were accepted by email by July 26th, 2019.

 How much funding is available for leases?

 Funds for dry year leases are allocated by Ecology.
-Eligible and accepted bids will be funded until those funds are exhausted.
+Eligible and accepted participants will be funded until those funds are exhausted.

 How will compliance monitoring occur?

-WWT will seek the review of each eligible bid with the respective District or Company.
+WWT will seek the review of each eligible application with the respective District or Company.
 WWT will sign a Monitoring Memorandum of Understanding with irrigation districts and companies.
-Accepted bids will be formalized with Forbearance Agreements, signed by each leasing participant, which will include language allowing WWT to access the property to confirm that enrolled acres are not being irrigated.
-WWT will visit the leased acreage 1 week prior to the leasing period, during the first week and again during the last week to ensure compliance.
+Accepted applications will be formalized with Forbearance Agreements, signed by each leasing participant, which will include language allowing WWT to access the property to confirm that enrolled acres are not being irrigated.
+WWT will visit the leased acreage at least twice during the lease period to ensure compliance.

 If I participate in program, when will checks be issued?

 WWT strives to issue checks by November 15.